 Every half term, the school competes in a chosen sport to win the House Team cup!
 We are eagerly looking forward to the summer team challenges!

-The current Team Cup holders are The Herons, who won the hockey challenge at the end of term in April 2019!
+The current Team Cup holders are The swans, who won the rugby challenge at the end of term in October 2019!

 Children are expected to leave Primary school being able to swim at least 25m.
 As our school is situated close to a water environment we strongly believe it is a necessity to provide children with an opportunity to learn to swim.
 We are therefore helping to fund swimming lessons at Colchester Leisure on a weekly basis for the Autumn and Spring terms.
 Year 5 will go throughout the Autumn Term, Year 3 during the Spring Term and Year 6 during the Summer Term.